HealthFree

 What is a high HAS-BLED score?

-A score of 3 or more indicates a high risk of major bleeding and warrants caution and regular review.
+A score of 3 or more indicates a high risk of major bleeding.
+This warrants careful monitoring, addressing modifiable risk factors (such as uncontrolled blood pressure or NSAID use), and more frequent follow-up.

 Does a high score mean no anticoagulation?